b718/anjeon/back-end/java-back-end/java-back-end.md

   string.
 The input string is separated by a comma.
 - `  public static Map<String, List<String>> findUserDialogues(String input, List<String> users)` :
   Find the dialogues of the users in the input string.
 The input string is separated by a comma.
-We return a map of the user and the list of dialogues of the user so we can easily access it in the endpoints.
+We return a map of the user and the list of dialogues of the user, so we can easily access it in the endpoints.
+- `  public static List<UserAndDialogue> getUserAndDialogueObjectList(
+  Map<String, List<String>> userToDialogueMap)` : Use the HashMap to group each user and their dialogues to prepare to send to Python Service to analyze probabilities of bullying text.

 ## AnjeonController